 The ancient Egyptians had a myth which declared the invention of writing to be a step backward, rather than forward.
 In his book Phaedrus the Greek philosopher Plato tells how the Egyptians believed their hieroglyphics were invented by Thoth, the god of learning.
 Thoth took his invention to the pharaoh of the day, a certain Thamus, and claimed that it would help wisdom.
 Instead the king replied that just the opposite would be true.
 Writing, he judged, would encourage forgetfulness, because the educated would no longer need to remember as much--all they would have to do is keep their books nearby.
 Students would know the appearance but not the reality of wisdom, learning and reciting words without knowing their true meaning.
 With the Egyptians, this indeed happened; many of the religious texts in what we call the Book of the Dead are so old that as early as 2300 B.C. the scribes seem to have trouble understanding what they were copying.

 The fate of libraries in other times and places was hardly better.
 China's first emperor, Shi Huangdi, ordered the burning of most Chinese books in 212 B.C..
 Emperor Leo III sent 300,000 books to the furnaces of Constantinople during the iconoclastic controversy of the eighth century.
+The largest library of the Middle Ages, the House of Wisdom in Baghdad, was lost when the Mongols sacked Baghdad in 1258.
+A Persian scholar, Nasir al-Din al-Tusi, reportedly rescued 400,000 manuscripts from that library, but still, we have reports that enough books were thrown into the Tigris to stain the river black with all the ink from the books!
 "The number of manuscripts annihilated by the Inquisition . . . in the Middle Ages can hardly be estimated.
 Because of these tragedies we have to depend on disconnected fragments, casual passages, and meager accounts. . . .
-The history of science would appear totally different were the book collection of Alexandria intact today."(19)
+The history of science would appear totally different were the book collection of Alexandria intact today."(20)